sagnikb/sagnikb.github.io/about.md

   teaser: '/assets/images/about-teaser.png'
 ---

 Hi!
-I am Sagnik Bhattacharya.
-Until recently I was an undergraduate student in the Electrical Engineering department of IIT Kanpur, but I have graduated now.
+I am Sagnik.
+I am now a graduate student in ECE and ISR at UMD, working on information theory.
+Till the spring of 2019, I was an undergraduate student in the Electrical Engineering department of IIT Kanpur.
 My homepage is [here](/).